the-t-in-rtf/unified-listing/import/src/js/gari/README.md

  </rss>
 ```

 The `FeatureCategories` data will largely be ignored for now, but it does represent a dictionary of the features GARI tracks.
 This information corresponds to the `<item>` elements in a given [product](#product-record-structure).

-It may be useful in providing updates to GARI or comparing the GARI ontology to that used by EASTIN.
+It may be useful later on in providing updates to GARI or comparing the GARI ontology to that used by EASTIN.

 ## Product record structure